w-kuipers/UniqueID/README.md

     }

 ### Max Length
 The default maximum length has been set to 100000.
-This is to prevent unnecessary use of CPU power.
+This is to prevent unnecessary use of hardware power.
 If for some reason this should be ignored, set `ignored` to `True`.

 ## Support